open-horizon/open-horizon.github.io/docs/cli/index.md

 ---

-copyright:
+copyright: Contributors to the Open Horizon project
-years: 2021
+years: 2025
-lastupdated: "2021-02-20"
 title: CLI
-description: ""
+description: Documentation for Using the CLI
+lastupdated: 2025-05-03
 nav_order: 6
-has_children: true
+has_children: True
-has_toc: false
+has_toc: False
 ---

 {:new_window: target="blank"}